Civil Process FAQ

 • No contact telephone number for you provided on Writs of Possession.

 Once the process has been “served” or “not served”, a return of service is mailed to the plaintiff /the plaintiff’s attorney at the address provided.
-The plaintiff can also call Judicial Process at (321) 264-5207 to request a service check to obtain the status of the process.
+The plaintiff can also call Judicial Process at (321) 264-5207 to request a service check.

 Yes.